 On May 1, 2018, the Authority commenced a Lease Agreement with Trenton BioGas.
 Costs incurred by the Authority for the Sludge Facility are currently covered by lease payments, with the remaining due back to the project owners.
 A lease pass-through liability (included in accounts payable and accrued expenses on the statements of net position) is recognized for lease payments due back to the project owners.
-See Notes U and V for details on the related lease receivable and deferred inflow of resources - lease deferrals, net of accumulated amortization that were recorded due to implementation of GASB 87, Leases.
+See Note V for detail on the related lease receivable and deferred inflow of resources - lease deferrals, net of accumulated amortization that were recognized in accordance with GASB 87, Leases.